+Mr Gahdmar has over 30 years of experience in corporate accounting and finance in listed companies within the mining and resources industry.
 Mr Gahdmar holds a Master of Business and Technology degree from The University of New South Wales and a Diploma in Investor Relations from the Australasian Investor Relations Association.
 Mr Gahdmar is a Fellow of the Institute of Public Accountants.